adora0/andromeda/README.md

 # AndromedaOS

-A project to create a small, modular UNIX-like operating system including a kernel and minimal bootloader.
+A project to create a small, modular UNIX-like operating system including a kernel and minimal bootloader, using predominantly C and Assembly.

 ## Features